adamsilver/fdpb/03-book-a-flight.md

 </div>
 ```

-Let's break down the HTML into the 4 main parts and explain their structures.
+Let's break down the HTML into the 4 main parts and explain the structure.

 #### The text box